 Who is this workshop for?

-Sue Leschen welcomes all freelance interpreters and translators working to and from English – both experienced and starting out – who are running their own businesses in today’s challenging and competitive climate.
-Most language professionals are not naturally entrepreneurs and have to acquire the know how to set up, maintain and enhance their businesses.
+Most language professionals are not naturally entrepreneurs and have to acquire the know-how to set up, maintain and enhance their businesses.
+This two-day workshop with Sue Leschen is for all freelance interpreters and translators working into and from English – both experienced and starting out – who are running their own businesses in today’s challenging and competitive climate.

 - Essential to have a (realistic) plan “A”